wulechuan/wulechuan-css-stylus-themes-for-htmls-via-markdowns/ReadMe.md

 ### Default Senario (For Standalone HTML Files)

-Conceptly, it should be a standalone css file. **BUT** it has 4 variantions.
-So in face there are 4 files in total.
+Conceptly, it would be a standalone css file. **BUT** it has 4 variantions.

 Why are there so many variantions?